Daniel-Carapinha-Oliveira/exercise/README.md

 # About this repository

-The "exercise" app is a Django-based web application designed to help users explore and manage exercises for their workout routines.
-The application provides a user-friendly interface to browse exercises by muscle groups, filter exercises based on specific criteria, and view detailed information about each exercise.
-It also includes various API for programmatic access and creation of data.
+The "exercise" app is a Django-based web application that helps users explore exercises for their workout routines.
+It provides a user-friendly interface to browse exercises by muscle group, filter by criteria, and view detailed information.
+The app also provides REST APIs for access and data creation.

-This project was built as part of my portfolio to showcase skills in Python (OOP), Django development, Database design, REST API design, Docker containerization and frontend development and integration.
+This project demonstrates skills in Python (OOP), Django development, project design, database design, REST API design, Docker containerization, and frontend development (html, javascript) and integration.
+I built a production-ready web application fully containerized with Docker and orchestrated using Docker Compose.
+It connects to a PostgreSQL database and is served through Caddy, which handles static file serving, reverse proxying, and HTTPS.
+The project demonstrates expertise in CI/CD practices, including version control (Git/GitHub), containerization (Docker), and automated testing frameworks.

-The app is currently up at: ...........................................................
+Key production features include:

+- Persistent volumes for static, media files, and logging files;
+- Secure non-root user setup, as well as other security features;
+- Service separation for app, database, and web server/reverse proxy;
+- Manage secrets securely.
+- Logging and deployment readiness.

+The application is live and accessible at https://thebestexerciseapp.com/.
+Feel free to explore its features.

 ---